-VxVM 4.0 introduces instant snapshots that offer advantages over traditional third-mirror snapshots.
+Release 4.0 of VxVM introduced instant snapshots, which offer advantages over traditional third-mirror snapshots.
 The benefits of instant snapshots include immediate availability for use, quick refreshment, and easier configuration and administration.
 Full-sized instant snapshots are similar to third-mirror snapshots in that they are the same length as the original volume.